greenelab/connectivity-search-manuscript/manuscript.md

 First, neither the percentile nor absolute value of a DWPC has inherent meaning.
 To select transformed DWPCs greater than 3.5, or alternatively the top 1% of DWPCs, is arbitrary.
-Second, comparing DWPCs between node pairs fails to account for the situation where high-degree node pairs are likely to score higher, solely on account of their degree (TODO: figure).
+Second, comparing DWPCs between node pairs fails to account for the situation where high-degree node pairs are likely to score higher, solely on account of their degree (@fig:degree-group-metrics).

 To address these shortcomings, we developed a method to compute the right-tail _p_-value of a DWPC.